Table of Contents

 The initial entries of this curious trend were all based on M.R.
 James classic short ghost stories, birthed out of his tradition of telling creepy tales to his friends to pass the time on Christmas Eve.
 So I thought it was the perfect time to cross some of these retro entries, all directed by Lawrence Gordon Clark, off my list.

 While I had previously seen some of the later TV movies in the series, such as the Dickens adaptation The Signalman (1976), I had shamefully failed to catch most of the earlier James-based entries before.
-So, settling down by the log fire, I finally got round to watching them as the nights got colder and the festive season approached.
+So, settling down by the log fire, I finally got around to watching them as the nights got colder and the festive season approached.

 Without further ado, let’s dig in and see if these ghoulish tales stand up in the modern age!